The precursors

 The voice of women

-In 1995, some authors decided to create a publishing house: Femrite.
-Thus, the works of Goretti Kyomuhendo, who had made a name for herself in 1966 with The First Daughter, were published.
-In the same vein, another heroine is at the heart of A Novel of Unganda's Hidden War (2007), which takes place during the dictatorship.
-Violet Barungi is also sensitive to the question of the female condition and evokes in her novels(Cassandra, Over My Dead Body) education or forced marriages.
-With Hilda Twongyeirwe, she will work in 2013 on the issue of female circumcision in Taboo ?
+In 1995, some of the authors decided to set up their own publishing house: Femrite.
+The works of Goretti Kyomuhendo, who had already made a name for herself in 1966 with The First Daughter, were published.
+In the same vein, another heroine is at the heart of A Novel of Unganda's Hidden War (2007), set during the dictatorship.
+Violet Barungi is also sensitive to the condition of women, and her novels(Cassandra, Over My Dead Body) deal with education and forced marriages.
+In 2013, she and Hilda Twongyeirwe will be working on the issue of female circumcision in Taboo?

-The end of the millennium is abundant: Susan Kiguli receives the National Book Trust for her collection of poems The African Saga, Marie Busingye Karooro Okurut publishes The Invisible Weevil, Ayta Anne Wangusa gains international recognition with Memoirs of a Mother, and in 1998 Moses Isegawa, born in 1963 in Kampala but now living in the Netherlands, publishes his first novel, written in Dutch.
-It was an immediate success and Abyssinian chronicles was translated into fifteen languages
+The end of the millennium is abundant: Susan Kiguli was awarded the National Book Trust for her collection of poems The African Saga, Marie Busingye Karooro Okurut published The Invisible Weevil, Ayta Anne Wangusa achieved international recognition with Memoirs of a Mother, and in 1998, Moses Isegawa, born in 1963 in Kampala but now living in the Netherlands, published his first novel, written in Dutch.
+It was an immediate success, and Abyssinian chronicles was translated into fifteen languages.

-The same recognition for Monica Arac de Nyeko who in Strange fruit (2004) recounts the life of child soldiers in the north of the country, and for Jennifer Makumbi with Kintu (2013).
-Contemporary literature is returning to orality, sometimes with the very modern digital bias, thanks to the performances of the poet Kabubi Herman (Slim Emcee) or the development of the Open Mic Uganda project, which aims to promote poetry and oral creation
+The same recognition went to Monica Arac de Nyeko, whose Strange Fruit (2004) recounts the lives of child soldiers in the north of the country, and to Jennifer Makumbi with Kintu (2013).
+Contemporary literature is returning to orality, sometimes with a very modern digital bias, thanks to the performances of poet Kabubi Herman (Slim Emcee) or the development of the Open Mic Uganda project, which aims to promote poetry and oral creation.